André Poulin: Life

 Poulin was born in Timmins, Ontario, Canada, in 1990.
 He worked as a local street janitor and earned approximately 2,000 Canadian dollars per month before converting to Islam in 2008.
-Before becoming a Muslim, Poulin shown interest in both communism and anarchism before converting to Islam.
-He followed a strict interpretation of Islam and this led to him becoming radicalized and violent, with him gaining and interest in explosives which is acknowledged by him through reading The Anarchist Cookbook and becoming violent towards people he knows, this includes after he had an affair with his wife and then threatening her husband for not being religious enough which caused him to spend a couple weeks in jail.
+Before converting, Poulin showed interest in both communism and anarchism.
+After he followed a strict interpretation of Islam which radicalized him.
+He read The Anarchist Cookbook to learn about explosives, became violent towards people he knew, and had an affair with a married woman also threatening her husband for not being religious enough which earned him a couple weeks in jail.
 After his incarceration, Poulin spent significant time online, during which he made threats to bomb a local gas station.

 Militancy

-In late 2012 Poulin left Canada to go to Syria and participate on the jihadist factions of the Syrian civil war, which is the same time Mohammed Emwazi joined ISIS.
-Poulin traveled from Calgary to Syria to join ISIS’s Katibat al-Muhajireen (Brigade of the Emigrants).
-During Poulin's time in Syria, Poulin recruited 5 other Canadians to join ISIS after meeting Poulin in 2011 and being radicalized by him, though 3 of his recruits were rescued by their families before crossing into Syria from Lebanon the rest stayed to join ISIS.
-After Poulin arrived in Syria he found a wife and marry her, she then got pregnant by him before dying.
+In late 2012 Poulin left Canada for Syria to join with the Katibat al-Muhajireen (Brigade of the Emigrants), at the same time Mohammed Emwazi joined ISIS.
+During Poulin's time in Syria, Poulin recruited 5 other Canadians to join ISIS.
+Poulin had met the recruits in 2011 and radicalized over the next few years, though 3 of his recruits were rescued by their families before crossing into Syria from Lebanon the rest stayed to join ISIS.
+After Poulin arrived in Syria he married a woman, who then got pregnant before she passed.